Thi-mee/Thi-mee/README.md

 </div>

 <h3 style="color:orange;"> A bit about me 😁</h3>
-I am a **Software Engineer** with 4+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
+I am a <b>Software Engineer</b> and <b>AWS Certified Cloud Architect</b> with 4+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
 I have worked with various stacks rooting from Javascript, C, C#, and python.
 I’m passionate about learning and I'm always eager to learn new technologies; I believe learning never ends and that a lot of things are interconnected in the grand scheme of things.
 I’m a big fan of Animes, Popcorn, Mangas, outings, Foood!